cawka/cs118-spring2016/project-2.md

 ## Congestion Control

-Your server has to adjust the window size depending on the link status.
+Your server has to adjust the window size depending on the link status.  **Note that for the full credit you need implement only TCP Tahoe congestion window adjustment logic**:

 - *Slow start*: the window size will be doubled until it meets the slow start threshold value (`ssthresh`).
 - *Congestion Avoidance*: the window size added by one if the window size is larger than `ssthresh`.
-- If a packet is lost, the server has to adjust the window size and also the `ssthresh`.
+- If a packet is lost as detected by the retransmission timeout

+  * The server sets `ssthresh` to 1/2 of current congestion window and
+  * set congestion window to 1

+In other words, after timeout, the sender adjusts the value of `sshthresh` and moves back to *Slow Start* stage.
+As soon as the value of `cwnd` reaches `sshthresh`, it switches to *Congestion Avoidance*.
+As soon as packet lost, the server again adjusts `sshthresh`, set `cwnd` to 1, and restart from *Congestion Avoidance* stage.

+When you done with the basic project, you can continue with implementing TCP Reno and/or TCP NewReno congestion window adjustment logic for extra credit.

 ## Hints